revk/ESP32-Faikin/README.md

 If you build yourself, you either need no code signing, or your own signing key.
 This will break auto-updates which try to load my code releases, so you need to adjuist settings `otahost` and `otaauto` accordingly.
 You can set these in the build config, along with WiFi settings, etc.

-If you want to purchase a pre-loaded assembled PCB, see [A&A circuit boards](https://www.aa.net.uk/etc/circuit-boards/) or [Amazon](https://www.amazon.co.uk/dp/B0C2ZYXNYQ).
+If you want to purchase a pre-loaded assembled PCB, see [Tindie](https://www.tindie.com/stores/revk/), and [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ).

 ## Flashing code